liferay/liferay-docs/develop/tutorials/articles/150-web-services/05-invoking-json-web-services.markdown

 As with passing parameters as part of a URL path, the parameter order is not important and the best match rule applies for overloaded methods.

 Now you know a few different ways to pass parameters.
-It's also possible to pass URL parameters in a mixed way.
+You can also pass URL parameters in a mixed way.
 For example, some can be part of the URL path while others can be specified as request parameters.

 Parameter values are sent as strings using the HTTP protocol.
 Before a matching Java service method is invoked, each parameter value is converted from a